sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 #### Github Pages {#github-pages}

 Finally, we make use of [GitHub Pages](https://pages.github.com/).
-This is a free hosting service provided by Github that lets you turn a github repository into a hosted website.
+This is a free hosting service provided by Github that lets you turn a Github repository into a hosted website.
 You can publish your Hugo site anywhere you'd like, but we will use Github pages because it integrates nicely and is dead simple.

 #### Workflow {#workflow}